 Put the icing sugar and ground almonds/almond meal into a large bowl and mix.

 Gradually add the egg whites whilst stirring with a wooden spoon until a stiff paste is formed (you may not need all the egg)

 Knead the mixture together gently in the bowl, with your hands, until everything is combined.

-Turn mixture onto a work surface, that has been dusted with icing sugar, and knead carefully until it becomes a smooth paste.
-Don’t over knead or it will become oily.
+Turn the mixture onto a work surface that has been dusted with icing sugar, and knead carefully until it becomes a smooth paste.
+Don’t over-knead, or it will become oily.

-It will keep in the fridge for a few days if tightly, double wrapped in plastic and then put in an airtight box or it will keep in the freezer for around 6 months.
+It will keep in the fridge for a few days if tightly, double wrapped in plastic and then put in an airtight box, or it will keep in the freezer for around six months.